ritikjaiswal31/AIEmailAgent/README.md

 # 📧 AIMailAgent

 AIMailAgent is an **AI-powered email reply assistant** that integrates seamlessly with Gmail.
 The project leverages **Spring Boot** for the backend, **React** for the frontend, **Spring AI** and **Google Gemini AI** for intelligent response generation, and a **Chrome Extension** to embed an "AI Reply" button directly into Gmail.
 With AIMailAgent, you can receive AI-suggested replies to emails in real-time, tested and validated through **REST APIs** with Postman.

 ---

 ## 🚀 Features

-- **AI-Powered Email Reply**
-  Automatically generate context-aware replies for received emails using Gemini AI.
+- **AI-Powered Email Reply:**  Automatically generate context-aware replies for received emails using Gemini AI.

-- **Chrome Extension Integration**
-  Adds a custom "AI Reply" button inside Gmail for one-click AI-generated responses.
+- **Chrome Extension Integration:**  Adds a custom "AI Reply" button inside Gmail for one-click AI-generated responses.

-- **Backend (Spring Boot + Spring AI)**
-  Handles business logic, connects with Gemini AI APIs, and manages secure communication.
+- **Backend (Spring Boot + Spring AI):**  Handles business logic, connects with Gemini AI APIs, and manages secure communication.

-- **Frontend (React)**
-  Provides an intuitive web interface for configuring and testing the email agent.
+- **Frontend (React):**  Provides an intuitive web interface for configuring and testing the email agent.

-- **REST API Testing with Postman**
-  API endpoints validated using Postman for reliable and scalable performance.
+- **REST API Testing with Postman:**  API endpoints validated using Postman for reliable and scalable performance.

 ---